fbpx

 Only if the weather is not appropriate will we need to stay on land.
 For a day trip, we will try to notify you as soon as possible to cancel or reschedule the trip.
 For a multi day trip we will take advantage of our surroundings and go for a hike instead.
 This is most typically because of either high winds or lightning.
 Rain or fog aren’t particular safety issues.
 In fact, on a wet day a kayak is often the best place to be!
 There is no bad weather, just bad clothing.
 We supply paddle jackets to keep you dry.
 Paddling will keep you warm.

-Can you accommodate food allergies, vegetarian or gluten free needs?
+Can you accommodate food allergies, vegetarian, vegan or gluten free needs?

 Are there washrooms?